-Praxis II is a product of the Educational Testing Service (ETS).
-It focuses on testing content knowledge in subject areas, such as elementary, social science, mathematics, English, and science.
+Prior to internship placement, each candidate must complete the Application for Internship.
+The application process evaluates the candidates' progress since their admittance to STEP and prior to placement for internship.
+Teacher candidates ust exhibit and maintain at least a 2.75 GPA in general studies, professional studies, and the teaching field.
+Prior to completing and submitting the Application for Internship, candidates must pass all the required Praxis II Examinations.
+Praxis II is a product of the Educational Testing Service (ETS) that focuses on testing content knowledge in subject areas, such as elementary, social science, mathematics, English, and science.
 Passing scores are established by the Alabama State Department of Education for each certification area.
 All scores and application must be officially submitted to the Director of Field Experiences for consideration.
-Teacher candidates are required to pass all Praxis II Examinations prior to internship.
-Additionally, candidates complete an application for internship.
-The process evaluates the candidates' successes since their admittance to STEP and prior to placement for internship.
-Teacher candidates are required to maintain a 2.50 GPA or better in general studies, professional studies, and the teaching field.
 The unit and its school partners design, implement, and evaluate field experiences and clinical practice so that teacher candidates and other school personnel develop and demonstrate the knowledge, skills, and dispositions necessary to help all students learn.
-Teacher Candidates also complete a portfolio during the internship.
-Internship is the capstone of each of our education programs, lasting one full semester (excluding the summer terms).
-Candidates are not permitted to take any other coursework during internship.
+Students will complete a portfolio during the internship.